Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 https://support.switch-bot.com/hc/en-us/articles/25154313888151

 4. If the issue persists after completing the above steps, please contact us via SwitchBot App -> Profile -> Support ->Feedback.
 We will escalate the matter to our R&D team for further investigation.

+---
+### Diameters of the Water Inlet Hose and Drain Hose for SwitchBot Floor Cleaning Robot S10

+The water inlet hose and drain hose for the S10 both have an inner diameter of 4mm and an outer diameter of 6mm.

+---
+### Lengths of the Water Inlet Hose and Drain Hose for SwitchBot Floor Cleaning Robot S10

+The water inlet hose and drain hose for the S10 are both 2.5 meters long.

+---
+### Can the Waterpipe of the SwitchBot Floor Cleaning Robot S10 Be Extended?

+The water pipe itself can be extended.
+There is no restriction on the extension of the fresh water hose, but in consideration of sewage efficiency, please limit the length of the sewage hose extension to 0.6 m to 1 m.
+The total length of the sewage hose, including the extension, should be 3 to 3.4 meters.
+However, we do not recommend the use of extended hoses, as there is a risk of leakage due to extension or inability to drain due to insufficient pressure.